cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 The same result is obtained by applying a constant field with a very narrow Gaussian envelope.
 This field perturbes the ground state wave-function at $t=0^-$.
-Then, this excited wave-function is propagated in real time by numerically integrating the time dependent Schrodinger equation.
+Then, this excited wave-function is propagated in real time by numerically integrating the time dependent Schroedinger equation.

-The electric δ-kick can be written in the frequency domain:
+Theinstantaneaous field can be written in the frequency domain as

 $$
 F^\omega = \frac{F^0}{2 \pi} \int_{-\infty}^{+ \infty} \delta(t) e^{i \omega t} dt = \frac{F^0}{2 \pi} e^{i \omega \times 0} = \frac{F^0}{2 \pi}